 In recent years, the corps has deployed units to Northern Ireland during the final years of ‘the Troubles’, served with the British Army of the Rhine in Germany, and undertaken peace-keeping duties in Cyprus, Bosnia and Kosovo (1999).
 It also served in the recent conflicts in Afghanistan (2001-14) and Iraq (2003-11).

-Explore the history and collections of the Royal Logistic Corps by visiting the Royal Logistic Corps Museum at Deepcut in Surrey.
+Discover more about the Royal Logistic Corps by visiting the Royal Logistic Corps Museum near Winchester.